 Calm resource rooms with a screen for your own computer

 If you need an extra calm environment or adaptations when studying, you can gain access to our resource rooms.
-There are three resource rooms at the University Library and one at the Arts Campus Library.
+There are six resource rooms at the University Library and one at the Arts Campus Library.

 The rooms have docking stations for easy use of your computer.
 In one of the rooms at the University Library and in the resource room at the library at KC, there is a computer with a magnification program and scanner.